- Applicable Laws for App Privacy Policies

 The law states that any information gathered from students cannot be used in targeted advertising toward them or their parents.
 The student data can also not be sold or disclosed without express authorization and only under specified circumstances.

-5. General Requirements for Mobile Apps
+5. General Requirements for Mobile App Privacy Policies

 Privacy policies are essential for apps that collect personal data.
 Personal data can include all sorts of information including first names, last names, email addresses, telephone numbers, location data, and other personally identifiable information (PII).
 A mobile application that collects this type of data must provide an easily understandable, readable, and readily accessible privacy document.